-- P2 Landscaping of grouped and multiple dwelling common property and communal open spaces that: - contribute to the appearance and amenity of the development for the residents: - · contribute to the streetscape; - · enhance security and safety for residents; - · provide for microclimate; and - · retain existing trees to maintain a local sense of place.
+P2 Landscaping of open spaces that:

+- contribute to the appearance and amenity of the development for the residents; - · contribute to the streetscape; - · enhance security and safety for residents; - contribute to positive local microclimates, including provision of shade and solar access as appropriate; and - retains existing trees and/or provides new trees to maintain and enhance the tree canopy and local sense of place.

-- C2 Landscaping of grouped and multiple dwelling common property and communal open spaces in accordance with the following: - i. the street setback area developed without car parking, except for visitors' bays, and with a maximum of 50 per cent hard surface; - ii. separate pedestrian paths providing wheelchair accessibility connecting entries to all buildings with the public footpath and car parking areas; - iii. landscaping between each six consecutive external car parking spaces to include shade trees; - iv. lighting to pathways, and communal open space and car parking areas; - v. bin storage areas conveniently located and screened from view; - vi. trees which are greater than 3m in height shall be retained, in communal open space areas which are provided for the development; - vii. adequate sight lines for pedestrians and vehicles; - viii. clear line of sight between areas designated as communal open space and at least two habitable room windows; - ix. clothes drying areas which are secure and screened from view; and - x. unroofed visitors' car parking spaces to be effectively screened from the street.
+- C2.1 Landscaping of grouped and multiple dwelling common property and communal open spaces in accordance with the following: - the street setback area developed without car parking, except for visitors' bays; - ii. pedestrian access providing wheelchair accessibility connecting entries to all ground floor buildings with the public footpath and car parking areas; - iii. one tree to provide shade for every four uncovered car parking spaces (in addition to the trees required in C2.2), with the total number of trees to be rounded up to the nearest whole number; - iv. lighting to pathways, and communal open space and car parking areas; - v. bin storage areas conveniently located and screened from view; - vi. trees which are greater than 3m in height shall be retained, in communal open space which is provided for the development; - vii. adequate sight lines for pedestrians and vehicles; - viii. clear line of sight between areas designated as communal open space and at least two habitable room windows; and - ix. clothes drying areas which are secure and screened from view.

-Part 5 - Design elements for all single house(s) and grouped dwellings; and multiple dwellings in areas coded less than R30
+Part 5 - Design elements for all single house(s) and grouped dwellings; and multiple dwellings in areas coded less than R40